aoriens/news-service/README.md

 - `author` - a substring of a [User](#User) name who is an [Author](#Author) of the news.
 The parameter may be passed many times to specify multiple values.

+URI query parameters which specify filters are considered to be combined using the following rule.
+Filters over independent fields should be combined using logical AND, and filters over dependent fields should be combined using logical OR.
+The AND-combined groups of filters are:

+- `date`
+- the author filter group.
+It consists of `author_id` and `author` filters that should be combined using logical OR.

 ### `GET /tags`

 Returns a list of [Tag](#Tag) entities.